OmarHossamEldin/resume/README.md

 ## Objective

-My objective is to deepen my knowledge of software terms, PHP language, and clean code concepts to effectively build or contribute to framework,
+*To deepen my knowledge of software terms, PHP language, and clean code concepts to build or contribute to frameworks effectively*

 ## Background